 - Advancing expenses.
 The college shall pay the expenses (including attorneys' fees and disbursements) incurred in good faith by an indemnified representative in advance of the final disposition of a proceeding upon receipt of an undertaking by or on behalf of the indemnified representative to repay such amount if it shall ultimately be determined that such person is not entitled to be indemnified by the college pursuant to this article.
 The financial ability of an indemnified representative to repay an advance shall not be a prerequisite to the making of such advance.

 - Discharge of duty.
-An indemnified representative shall be deemed to have discharged such person's duty to the college if he or she has relied in good faith on information, advice or an opinion, report or statement prepared by:
+An indemnified representative shall be deemed to have discharged such person's duty to the college if the representaive has relied in good faith on information, advice or an opinion, report or statement prepared by:

-- a committee of the board on which he or she does not serve as to matters within its area of designated authority, which committee he or she reasonably believes to merit confidence.
+- A committee of the board on which the representative does not serve as to matters within its area of designated authority, which committee the representative reasonably believes to merit confidence.

 - Mandatory Indemnification of directors, officers, etc. To the extent that a trustee, officer, employee or agent of the college has been successful on the merits or otherwise in defense of any action, suit or proceeding referred to in 15 Pa.
 C.S. §5741 or §5742, or in defense of any claim, issue or matter therein, such person shall be indemnified against expenses actually and reasonably incurred by such person in connection therewith.